Create-React-App / Webpack

 We also exclude a placeholder script for injecting environnement variables at container startup.

-If you're currently using or to manage user authentication in your app you might want to checkout , the alternative from the Keycloakify team.
+If you're currently using keycloak-js or react-oidc-context to manage user authentication in your app you might want to checkout oidc-spa, the alternative from the Keycloakify team.

-If you have any issues !
+If you have any issues reach out on Discord!
 We're here to help!